notIfeanyiPlayzz/BloxdVR/README.md

 - 🐛 **Issues:** [Report bugs here](https://github.com/isiguzoflorence521-gif/BloxdVR/issues)
 - ⭐ **Stars:** Help us grow by starring the project!

+## Troubleshooting

+### Models and Fonts Do Not Work on index.html
+When you download the ZIP file from the BloxdVR Releases page and open `index.html` directly, the model viewer stays blank and the custom fonts do not load.
+This happens because modern browsers block local files from fetching external assets due to CORS security restrictions.
+To fix this, you must serve the folder using a local web server (such as Python or VS Code Live Server) rather than double-clicking the file.

 ---

 **Ready to enter the voxel metaverse in VR?** 🚀